juliusgutierrez/bakery-exam/README.md

 ### Testing (goto where the jar is)

-* java -jar bakery-1.0-SNAPSHOT.jar quantity productcode
+when running the jar add the quantity and productcode after the jar
-  - java -jar bakery-1.0-SNAPSHOT.jar 14 MB11
+* java -jar bakery-1.0-SNAPSHOT.jar 14 MB11